 This type of treatment is most likely to help those seeking to overcome their addictions avoid the dangers of withdrawal, and set themselves up for success.
 Inpatient programs often provide not only immediate medical support to aid in successfully navigating detox and withdrawal, but also therapy and tools to help prevent relapse.

-Particularly if there is a dual diagnosis involved (if the person was addicted to two substances at the same time), inpatient treatment is the best way to manage symptoms, avoid complications, and get the person back to health.
+Particularly if there is a dual diagnosis involved, inpatient treatment is the best way to manage symptoms, avoid complications, and get the person back to health.

 With compassionate care, safe facilities, and a controlled detox, those seeking help can successfully handle the withdrawal process and look forward to a new, abuse-free life and future.